Fleker/Gltn/_nightlies/docs/docs/04_Themes/00_Introduction_to_Themes.md

 * url - The location of this theme
 * icon - The icon of the theme

-After being installed, the theme is available in window.settings.theme but it is not immediately turned chosen.
+After being installed, the theme is added to installed themes, but it is not immediately turned chosen.
 To select your theme, either choose it from the Themes Panel, or give the command:
 `themeManager.pickTheme(id)`
 Where id is the internal id for the theme.

-Themes can be submitted and placed in the Gltn Store for anyone to install.
+Themes can be submitted and placed in the <a href='?Gltn%20Store/Welcome'>Gltn Store</a> for anyone to install.

 ##*Getting Started*
 ###Server